leecher1337/ntvdmx64/readme.txt

 enables you to run the patched NTVDM, as this is my own code.
-As the OpenNT project released the sourcecode, copyright issues are up to them, I can just say that you need the old-src.trunk.r687.20150728.7z source package released by them and the old-sdk.trunk_r57.20150728.7z SDK package (Google and web.archive.org are your friends) if you want to try it out.
+As the OpenNT project released the sourcecode, copyright issues are up to them, I can just say that you need the old-src.trunk.r687.20150728.7z source package released by them (Google and web.archive.org are your friends) if you want to try it out.
+Depending on the build flavour you choose, you also need the appropriate SDK package.
 I'm providing patchfiles that patch the sourcecode to compile your own version of NTVDM which works on x64, publishing patches shouldn't be a copyright issue, I hope.
 And therefore you can try to patch the source